 Other researchers are invited to participate in the GSS.
 In 2012, additional questions addressed generosity, high risk behaviors, climate change, work values, human values, work place conflict, congregations, volunteering, religious identity, the environment, transition to adulthood, religious literature, participation in the arts, and racial identity.

-Since 1985, the GSS has taken part in the International Social Survey Program, a consortium of social scientists from 49 countries around the world.
+In 1985 the GSS co-founded the International Social Survey Program (ISSP).
+The ISSP has conducted an annual cross-national survey each year since then and has involved 57 countries and interviewed over one million respondents.
 The ISSP asks an identical battery of questions in all countries; the U.S. version of these questions is incorporated into the GSS.